Every year is different but the main activities in an NYO composers’ year might include:

 We provide plenty of opportunities for NYO composers to write and be heard.
 We also ask you to take the initiative for these projects.
 We want to see how the music you’ve heard and the skills you’ve learnt about on the NYO residencies has affected your music elsewhere.

-If you don’t have any then this wont mean you can’t join the section and we don’t audition composers on their playing.
+If you don’t have any then this doesn’t mean you can’t join the section.
 However, we would like to know what instruments you have and how well you can play them.
 Be honest!
 We might be able to make some great music with some rudimentary skills or record sounds from your instruments for electronic music.
-As well as traditional orchestral instruments it could also be synths, guitars, toy instruments, electronic gadgets, mouth organs, hand held percussion… anything you can think of.
+As well as traditional orchestral instruments, in the past we have made much exciting and beautiful music with synths, guitars, toy instruments, electronic gadgets, mouth organs, hand-held percussion… anything you can think of.